2/15/23

 *Just my luck (2006 on Hulu) Is Lindsay Lohan lucky in love?

-***Eternal Sunshine of the Spotless Mind (2004 on Prime Video) A complicated love story starring Jim Carrey and Kate Winslet.
+***Eternal Sunshine of the Spotless Mind (2004 rent on Prime Video) A complicated love story starring Jim Carrey and Kate Winslet.
 The film features an ensemble supporting cast that includes Kirsten Dunst, Mark Ruffalo, Elijah Wood, and Tom Wilkinson.
 Wikepedia

-The Best Man (1999 on Prime Video) The film stars an ensemble cast led by Taye Diggs and Nia Long, with the debut of Regina Hall.
+The Best Man (1999 rent on Prime Video) The film stars an ensemble cast led by Taye Diggs and Nia Long, with the debut of Regina Hall.

 ***Something at Tiffany’s (2022 on Prime Video) A ring mix-up around the holidays.
 Cute story with a great cast.